Antojito: Tamales

-Tamales are one of the most popular street foods in the world.
-They feature a filling and are wrapped in corn-based masa dough and steamed in corn husks.
+Tamales feature a filling and are wrapped in corn-based masa dough and steamed in corn husks.
 Tamales come in sweet and savory versions, some spicy and some bland.
 Versions with pork or chicken with a salsa or mole sauce are the most popular, along with a version called "rajas" that are filled with strips of poblano chili pepper and cheese.
 It is one of the safer street foods for novices to try as it is cooked and kept in a steam vat while being sold.
 Corundas are a variety of tamale in Michoacán in a triangle shape wrapped in corn stalk leaves.
 They can be eaten alone, with salsa or as an accompaniment to a meal.
 The Chiapas version of the tamale has a distinct flavor, often containing ingredients such as pibil, mole sauce, carrot, corn grains, egg, raisins, almonds (known locally as nacatamales, a regional version of Nicaraguan well-known version), a version with the regional herb chipilín with chicken or queso blanco and versions wrapped in banana leaves.
 They are often sold by vendors on specially made tricycles for street vendors.
 Uchepos are tamales made with fresh corn, generally made in Michoacán in July and August.

 Camotes

 Camotes are a traditional food present in Central and Southern Mexico.
 This Mexican street food is closely related to the holiday Dia de Muertos, or Day of the Dead.
 Because of the close ties to such a central holiday, the camote is very important to the culture of the Mexican people.
 Camotes are pressure-cooked sweet potatoes served individually to each customer.
 Traditionally the camote is a pressure-cooked sweet potato topped with condensed milk, and seasoned with chili peppers, cinnamon, or strawberry jam.
 Camotes vendors are distinctive because of the very noisy, high-pitched whistle created by the cart they cook the potatoes in.
 One can walk down the Streets of Mexico City and know where a camote vendor was located blocks away.
-Even though this is a traditional Mexican street food the camote is mostly only located in or around Mexico City or other metropolises.